MixPayProtocol/legacy2.developers.mixpay.me/content/api/payments/one-time-payment.md

+---
+summary:  MixPay API for creating a one time payment.
+---

 ## POST /one_time_payment

 If you think the above link is too long, you can use the following api to generate a temporary payment code and send this link to payer.
 And temporary link can be used only once.